 - Open the Home app.

-- You'll see a main page that says "My Home" or "[Your Name]'s Home," with either a series of icons or just the HomePod icon if it's your only HomeKit device.
+- You'll see a main page that says "My Home" or "[Your Name]'s Home," with either a series of cards or just the HomePod card if it's your only HomeKit device.

 Available HomePod Settings